t1pen/Robotics2_JacobianandPT_Group7_SPHERICAL_2024/README.md

   > <b><i>Path Planning:</b></i> Imagine drawing a line in space; that's essentially what path planning does for a spherical manipulator.
 It determines the sequence of positions the end-effector will traverse within the reachable sphere.
 This planning considers factors like obstacles, desired waypoints, and workspace limitations.
   </p>
 <p align="justify">
   > <b><i>Trajectory Planning:</b></i> Path planning defines the "where," but trajectory planning adds the "how."
 It determines the timing information (velocity and acceleration) for the end-effector along the planned path.
 This ensures the manipulator moves smoothly and efficiently, considering factors like joint limitations, speed constraints, and desired arrival time.
+Moreover, the trajectory describes how to follow a path as a function of time (Castro, S., <i>MATLAB</i>, 2019).
   </p>

 <br>